 Simplify the Sale

 - Speedy Service.
-Shopping is a personal experience wrapped in moving train.
+Shopping is a personal experience wrapped in a moving train.
 Being rushed means your customers will not jump through hoops to buy your goods – get me through the cash – fast.

-Be the obvious choice for your customer.
+Be the obvious choice for your customer

 - Train Staff.
-Add to your selling training modules that speed and efficiency is important for your customers.
+Add to your selling training modules that speed and efficiency are important for your customers.
 Create a customer service policy that states there should be no more than 3 people waiting in line at your cash at any time, and even that could be too many people depending on your store.

 - Speak to me.
 No, not me, speak to your customer.
 Don’t leave them alone with their thoughts, waiting in line and getting frustrated while you believe you’ve done your job and you are off to the next sale.
 (You can speak to me, too!)